scala/scala/doc/internal/tastytest.md

      - A test class must have a static method named `main` and with descriptor `([Ljava.lang.String;)V`.
      - The `out` and `err` print streams of `scala.Console` are intercepted before executing the `main` method.
      - A successful test should print the single line `Suite passed!` to the `Console` and not throw any runtime exceptions that escape `main`.

+## `pos`
+A `pos` suite tests behaves exactly the same as `run`, except that sources are within the sibling `pos` directory and step 4 is skipped.
+It is typically used to assert that symbols can be unpickled as expected in Scala 2, but with the knowledge that runtime behaviour is unspecified or broken, due to binary incompatibilities.
+Once the runtime behaviour is known, sources can be moved unchanged to the `run` directory.

 ## `neg`
 A `neg` suite asserts which Scala 2 code is not compatible with code compiled with `dotc`, and is specified as follows:
   1) Compile sources in `neg/src-3/**/` with the Dotty compiler.